CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 .. tip::

-   By default, Spyder runs Python scripts within the same Python scripts; this can lead to confusion. console.
+   By default, Spyder runs Python scripts within the same Python console; this can lead to confusion.
 Variables will persist between subsequent runs of different

    It is recommended to run in a new console each time.
 To make this the default follow: ``Tools`` -> ``Preferences`` -> ``Run`` and select